The program’s Equity, Diversity and Inclusion Action Plan

-What is the purpose of the Equity, Diversity and Inclusion: A Best Practices Guide for Recruitment, Hiring and Retention?
+What is the purpose of Creating an Equitable, Diverse and Inclusive Research Environment: A Best Practices Guide for Recruitment, Hiring and Retention?

 Self-identification